FAQs & POLICIES

 Q: How do I register to volunteer on the build site?

 A: If you are an individual or have a small group (less than 5 volunteers), you can register using our public volunteer calendar.
-If you are interested in bringing a larger group out, please visit our Corporate Groups or Community Groups pages and fill out the appropriate interest form.
-A member of our team will be in touch within 3-5 business days.
+If you are interested in bringing a larger group out, please visit our Corporate Groups or Community Groups pages and fill out the interest form.
+A member of our team then will be in touch within 3-5 business days.

 Q: Is there a minimum time requirement?